joelhawksley/identity/components/slides.md

 end
 ```

-^ And without too much work, we can!
-We can implement a render_string test helper that:
+^ Which we can do via ApplicationController,

-^ S Renders our template in the same code path as a normal view, and then
+^ S Rendering our template in the same code path as a normal view, and then

-^ S Parses the result in Nokogiri for easier assertions.
+^ S Parsing the result in Nokogiri for easier assertions.

+^ PAUSE

 ^ So let's run our test now.